 - To train students to do bioengineering research and solve problems related to the design and development of diagnostic and therapeutic technologies that improve human health.

 - To train students to apply bioengineering research to commercially viable technologies.

 Bioengineering research projects typically focus on 1 of 2 broad categories:

 - The development and application of materials, devices, and systems with the goal of improving biological processes, systems, and health care.

 Bioengineering students are often involved in measurements, analysis, modeling, computations, design, and development.
-The program prepares students for careers in industry, academia, health care settings, and government.
+The program prepares students for careers in industry, academia, health care settings, or government.

 Once admitted, students become eligible for financial aid.
-Graduate students in the bioengineering graduate program are most often supported through research assistantships, teaching assistantships, or fellowships.
-Research assistantships are arranged by the student and faculty advisor with assistance from the Bioengineering Academic Director if needed.
-Teaching assistantships are arranged by the Bioengineering Academic Director.
+Graduate students in the bioengineering program are often supported through research assistantships, teaching assistantships, or fellowships (e.g., the Madison and Lila Self Fellowship).
+Research assistantships are arranged by the student and faculty advisor with assistance from the Bioengineering Director if needed.
+Teaching assistantships are assigned by the Bioengineering Director.
 Highly qualified applicants are considered for additional support and fellowships.
-For more information about external and other KU funding options, please visit http://www.engr.ku.edu/prospective/graduate/scholarships.html.
+For more information about external and other KU funding options, please visit https://graduate.ku.edu/funding.

-M.S. applicants are expected to have at least a 3.0 grade point average on a 4.0 scale from an accredited post-secondary institution.
-Ph.D. applicants are expected to have an undergraduate grade point average of 3.5 or higher on a 4.0 scale.
+All applicants are expected to have an undergraduate grade point average of 3.0 or higher on a 4.0 scale.
 The appropriate academic preparation includes both general and track prerequisites.
 General prerequisites include calculus I and II, differential equations, linear algebra, general physics I and II, chemistry, and biology.
 Track prerequisites depend on the student’s track of study.
 More complete details about academic preparation can be found on the program's website.